How project status reports work: 8 steps + template

 Summary

-Reporting on the status of work is critical to keeping your team on the same page, proactively identifying risks, and staying on track and on budget.
-But manually compiling this information from different sources is one of the biggest drivers of work about work—busywork that gets in the way of your meaningful, high-impact tasks.
+Reporting on the status of work is critical to keeping your team on the same page, identifying risks early, and staying on track and on budget.
+But manually compiling this information from different sources is one of the biggest drivers of busywork that gets in the way of your meaningful, high-impact tasks.

-Instead of manually assembling this information, use a project status report template to streamline this process for you.
-That way, you spend less time on unnecessary data gathering and more time on work that matters.
+Instead of manually assembling this information, use a project status report template to streamline the process.
+You'll spend less time on data gathering and more time on work that matters.

 What is a project status report?